×

 Are common prescription medications available in Costa Rica?

 "Yes, common prescription medications are available in Costa Rica.
 Most pharmacies in the country carry a wide variety of medications, including those that require a prescription.
 However, it is important to note that some medications may not be available in Costa Rica, so it is best to check with a local pharmacist before traveling.
-Additionally, some medications may require a doctor's prescription in order to be purchased in Costa Rica," explained one person living in Costa Rica.
+Additionally, some medications may require a doctor's prescription in order to be purchased in Costa Rica," explained one expat living in Costa Rica.

 View More Answers